-On occasion, graduate students may, with the special permission of the Dean of the Graduate School, enroll in courses (6 credits maximum) in the School of Law at the graduate tuition rate.
+On occasion, graduate students may, with the special permission of the Dean of the Graduate School, enroll in courses (6 credits maximum) in the Law School at the graduate tuition rate.
 These courses must be approved by the Graduate Dean and can apply only to the graduate program, not to Law School (JD) requirements.